 Diversity Visa Program

-For information on the DV-2015 entrants status check, please visit the DV lottery website.
+For information on the DV-2016 entrant's status check, please visit the DV lottery website.

 DV Selectees – Interview Preparation

 If you are a DV Selectee you must read the following instructions on how to prepare for the interview:

 - Visa Preparation Instructions for DV Selectees (PDF 457 KB)

 Fraudulent eMails to DV Winners: If you have received an email notifying you that your application for the DV Program has been successful and that in order to proceed with your application you are required to send money to a named individual, you are a victim of a scam.
 In previous years, successful DV applicants were notified by the Department of State, Kentucky Consular Center (KCC) by letter, NOT email and were provided instructions on how to proceed to the next step in the process.
 The KCC does not ask you to send money to them or any other U.S. Embassy by mail or by services such as Western Union.

 For those of you who have applied for DV-2015 official notification of selection will be made on line through the Entry Status Check which will be available from May 1, 2014, on the e-DV website.
 This is the only manner in which you will receive notification of the status of your entry.
 Should you receive an e-mail notification or a mailed letter about your E-DV selection, be aware that the notification is not legitimate.
 It is only after you are selected, and respond to the notification instructions made available to you via Entry Status Check, and processing begins on your case, that you may receive follow-up e-mail communication from the Kentucky Consular Center (KCC) informing you to review Entry Status Check for new information about your application.
 The KCC will not ask you to send money to them, to this or any other U.S. Embassy by mail or by services such as Western Union.
 If you receive an email that appears to be a fraudulent DV notification, we ask that you send it to our email address at TiranaUSConsulate@state.gov.